Earth Notes: On Website Technicals (2019-05)Updated 2022-10-09 13:54 GMT.

 datetime attribute.
 This applies to notes/asides added months or years later for example.

-But for the more general case I've created new
+But for the more general case I have created new

 /SECTION tags, which are bland valid HTML5 if left as-is, even if not optimal, as for